ntuifranklin/ntuifranklin/README.md

 - 👋 Hi, I’m @Franklin
 - 👀 I love coding
-- 🌱 If you've never been to Zanzibar, I'll code and get you there through coding
+- 🌱 If you've never been to Zanzibar, I'll "code" you a route to get there.